 Telemedicine has been around for years but is receiving a lot of attention recently.
-It allows health care professionals to evaluate, diagnose and treat patients remotely using technology, exactly what the healthcare fraternity requires during the ongoing pandemic crisis.
+Government of India also announced the formation of Nation Digital Health Mission on 15th August 2020 which will make the telemedicine implementation more robust in due course.
+Telemedicine allows health care professionals to evaluate, diagnose and treat patients remotely using technology, exactly what the healthcare fraternity requires during the ongoing pandemic crisis.
 The Medical Council of India along with The NITI Aayog released updated guidelines for telemedicine in India on 25th March 2020.
 It is a welcome move as the legislation and guidelines around online consultation were not very clear earlier.
 This article simplifies the intricacies of these highly dynamic and well-timed guidelines that are bound to revolutionize healthcare delivery in India.

 In order to follow the most sought-after precaution of this global pandemic, social distancing, you can now start practicing telemedicine for the patients through four basic modes of communication

 - Text-based or chat: It is asynchronous since there is a time lag between the responses from both ends i.e. doctor & patients.
 It includes SMS, WhatsApp chat, e-mail, and other messaging platforms.

 - Audio-based: such as phone call or WhatsApp audio call.
 This is synchronous and provides more cues to the doctor as compared to the passive messaging or chat mode.

 - Video-based: such as WhatsApp video call and Skype call.
 This is way more advantageous as compared to audio-only as a doctor can carry out visual inspection of the patient’s condition and gets stronger cues.

 - Many platforms provide an amalgamation of two or more of the above-mentioned consultation modes.
 Typically, these are included in specialized Android/ iOS apps on smartphones and some browser-based apps too.